The Answer is YES!! from 1st Choice Leisure Buildings

 Guide to Buying Garden Sheds or Timber Workshop

 If you are thinking of buying a timber garden shed there are many things to consider to ensure you don’t waste your money.
-With many cheap garden sheds on the market you may be tempted to think these will fulfil your needs but if you intend to use the sheds for many years this can be a false economy.
+With many cheap garden sheds on the market, you may be tempted to think these will fulfill your needs but if you intend to use the sheds for many years this can be a false economy.

 The main thing to look at is the thickness of the shed framing (effectively the skeleton of the shed).
 You will find that the cheap sheds often only have framing only 28mm x 28mm (that is only 1″ x 1″).
 Take a look at a ruler and see how small that is.
 Then try to imagine that this very thin timber has to hold the weight of the cladding, and the roof and felt, although the roof is very thin as well.
 Then try to imagine a layer of snow on the roof (it does happen) and think how much extra weight this puts on the shed, does this give you confidence that the timbers are strong enough, is yes, then keep your fingers crossed.
 The ideal minimum thickness for the framing should be 50 x 50mm (2″ x 2″) which is about four (4) times thicker than you see on these cheap sheds.
 With this thickness, your new garden shed will withstand everything our British weather will throw at it.